 Dr. Clarke is all about maximizing convenience and outcomes for patients and families.
 “In my mind, there are two ways to look at medicine,” explains Dr. Clarke.
 “A child may come into a clinic with epilepsy, a provider tries to figure out what’s going on, and then they send that child to another specialist, and so on.
 For the patient and their family, that means more time, travel, and worry.
 But in a multidisciplinary clinic, the key components to treating a child with epilepsy are all right here.
 It’s like a puzzle, and we have every piece to maximize the benefit to the patient.”

-According to Dr. Skjei, the Comprehensive Pediatric Epilepsy Program is a one-stop-shop.
+According to Dr. Skjei, the Comprehensive Pediatric Epilepsy Center is a one-stop-shop.
 “Many of our patients have multiple comorbidities, meaning they have a lot more that goes along with their epilepsy than just seizures, so it’s beneficial to see multiple specialists at the same time.
 But, it’s a lot more than that,” says Dr. Skjei.
 “Medicine today is so specialized and sub-specialized that everyone is in their silo, and what multidisciplinary program allows us to do here is broaden our perspective, share ideas, and enhance our care of the patient.”

-According to Dr. Clarke, there’s no limit to what the program can accomplish.
+According to Dr. Clarke, there’s no limit to what the team can accomplish.
 “I won’t even say the sky is the limit because that’s not the limit anymore.
 We will continue to grow and gain every modern technique and device available to make advancements that can revolutionize care and minimize morbidity.
 We’re just going to continue to push the edges of science and medicine to move forward,” says Dr. Clarke.

-For Dr. Skjei, the future of the clinic will be even more accessible.
+For Dr. Skjei, the future of the center will be even more accessible.
 “One of the projects we’re working on is developing a Spanish clinic so the entire patient experience will be in Spanish, no interpreters needed.
 That includes everything from the letter patients receive telling them where to park, to their lab results, and everything in between.
 We’re doing this to try to improve access.
 We want to remove potential obstacles to facilitate care and improve utilization for Spanish speakers in our region.
 There is currently nothing like this in the country,” explains Dr. Skjei.

 Wilson predicts we can expect growth, growth, and more growth in the future.
 “We’re growing to the point that we’re nearly bursting at the seams, and that’s a wonderful thing,” says Wilson.
 “That just means that we have more and more experts in the field, constantly discovering new ways to serve our children and give them the best care possible.”